 It is often said that the Buddha gave 84,000 different teachings (or dhamma) to various people according to their individual needs.
 Dhamma is the thought that fuels contemplative practice.
 In turn, contemplative practice helps us attune our minds to end suffering in the world by becoming more enlightened, compassionate people.

-When many people think of Buddhism, they think of Vajrayana Tibetan Buddhism, which is associated with the Dalai Lama.
+When many people think of Buddhism, they think of Tibetan Buddhism, which is associated with the Dalai Lama.
 I am loving towards all healthy practices and thoughts within Buddhist traditions.
-Yet, Vajrayana is not the Buddhist tradition within which I live my life.
+Yet, neither Tibetan Buddhism (which is a form of Mahayana Buddhism) or Vajrayana are the Buddhist traditions within which I live my life.

 I am a proponent of a humanistic understanding of Theravada Thai Buddhism based in the Pāli Canon (or the originating Buddhist texts that record the teachings of Siddhārtha Gautama, the original historical Buddha).